 What You Need: Comb, barber shears, and electric shaver #2 guards for longer sides

 For those who like a shorter look, this style works better for business professionals who want something simple and easy to style.
-This is a polished comb over that has a shorter length on top that can still be parted to the side and styled with gel or pomade.
+This is a polished comb over with a shorter length on top that can still be parted to the side and styled with gel or pomade.

 6. Comb Over Bald Sides